hydrusvideodeduplicator/hydrus-video-deduplicator/docs/usage.md

 </details>

-To cancel processing, press CTRL+C.
+To cancel any stage of processing, press CTRL+C.

+You can cancel the first step, perceptual hashing, at any time to only search the duplicates that are currently hashed.
+You don't need to perceptually hash your entire database before you start searching.

 See the full list of options with `--help`.